johanley/postscript-notes/README.md

 This acts as a backstop.
 If you forget to use a `begin-end` pair in a proc which `def`s data, then that data will remain after the proc ends.
 If the data is defined in `userdict`, then that data will be there forever unless you delete it.
 Since pages are meant to be independent of each other, this is usually undesireable.

+(Note that the dictionary stack is not affected by `save-restore` operations.)

 ## Simple Mistakes
 * misspelling a name